knative/docs/docs/eventing/broker/kafka-broker/README.md

   # Number of topic partitions
   default.topic.partitions: "10"
   # Replication factor of topic messages.
-  default.topic.replication.factor: "1"
+  default.topic.replication.factor: "3"
   # A comma separated list of bootstrap servers.
 (It can be in or out the k8s cluster)
   bootstrap.servers: "my-cluster-kafka-bootstrap.kafka:9092"
 ```

-This `ConfigMap` is installed in the cluster.
+This `ConfigMap` is installed in the Knative Eventing `SYSTEM_NAMESPACE` in the cluster.
 You can edit
-the configuration or create a new one with the same values
-depending on your needs.
+the global configuration depending on your needs.
+You can also override these settings on a
+per broker base, by providing a different `ConfigMap` on a different `namespace` on your
+Kafka Broker's `spec.config` field.

 !!! note
     The `default.topic.replication.factor` value must be less than or equal to the number of Kafka broker instances in your cluster.
 For example, if you only have one Kafka broker, the `default.topic.replication.factor` value should not be more than `1`.